betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 If you maintain a C++ codebase, a practical starting point is to target at least C++20 where feasible, prefer containers and views such as `std::vector`, `std::array`, `std::span`, `std::mdspan`, and `std::string_view`, enable `libc++` hardening in development and CI before wider deployment, and run `clang-tidy` with the relevant `cppcoreguidelines` bounds and ownership checks as well as the Clang compiler option `-Wunsafe-buffer-usage` to ferret out remaining memory-unsafe C++ usage.

-To summarize, the most honest answer to "Is Modern C++ Memory-Safe?" is therefore not completely, but it is much safer than what was possible just a few years ago.
+To summarize, the most honest answer to "Is Modern C++ Memory-Safe?" is, therefore, "not completely," but it is much safer than what was possible just a few years ago.
 The interesting part of the current moment is that memory safety with C++ is no longer just a language-design conversation.
 LLVM/Clang is enabling it, Apple and Google are shipping it, and the C++ standards process is catching up.